AsherNoor/PyAlly/README.md

 </br></br>
 <p>
 Updated Info.
-</br>Some updates were made improve some functionality.
+</br>Some updates were made to improve some functionality.
 </br>
 </br>Wordlister.
 </br>+ I'm now using "PDF Plumber" instead of "PyPDF", because it seems to be able to read more difficult PDFs, which is useful for this tool.